RACV Logo

 Day 5: Cusco

 Today after breakfast, you can enjoy free time to relax, shop and explore Cusco's many sights.
 Maybe rest your weary legs at a cafe on Plaza de Armas or head to the San Pedro Market, where you can find vegetables, meats, local cheeses, chocolates, herbal medicines and many local handicrafts.
 It’s a great place to pick up souvenirs or ingredients for a picnic.
 The market is also where many locals (and daring travellers) go to eat ‘mystery soups.’
-Some may be just chicken – however, the most popular among the locals usually contain frogs or offal.
+Some may be just chicken, however, the most popular among the locals usually contain frogs or offal.
 For those looking for something active, why not try mountain biking in the hills surrounding Cusco?

 Day 6: Puno

 This morning after breakfast, you’ll travel through the dramatic scenery of the high Altiplano to Puno – located on the shores of serene Lake Titicaca.
 At an altitude of 3800 m, Lake Titicaca is the world's highest navigable lake.
-Today includes a bit of a long drive, but it’s worth the first glimpse of immense Lake Titicaca, whose seemingly endless waters stretch into the horizon.
+Today includes a bit of a long drive in a local bus, but it’s worth the first glimpse of immense Lake Titicaca, whose seemingly endless waters stretch into the horizon.
 Puno is a melting pot of Indigenous Aymara and Quechuan culture and traditional Andean customs, and it wears its traditions on its sleeve.
 If you're lucky, your trip will coincide with one of the many cultural festivals here.
 Ask your leader where you can get the best grilled trout tonight – a true local specialty perfect for dinner.

 Day 7: Puno